Trahiega/the-dukes-game1/docs/Session Notes/Session-7.md

 - Horse/chess piece knights - Knights of the red

 Oz asks Shed about Selune's sister
-- Sha, the goddess of night
+- [[Shar]], the goddess of night

 We go back to sleep, with no more dreams.

 ##### D19: Day 7 of travel
 - Eachann plays us some ballads
-- day passes without incident
+- Day passes without incident
 - Camp for the night -1 ration

 ##### D20: Day 8 of travel, the tale of Lod, who was lost
 - Skorris plays us a little of the Dwarven song, [[Lods-Lost|Lod's Lost]]
 	- The ballad of a dwarf lost in the tunnels, who carved a flute from the support beams so he could guide his brethren to him.
 - Camp -1 ration
-	- We all have [[the dream]] again, same time of night during Shed's watch.
+	- We all have [[The-Partys-Shared-Dream]] again, same time of night during Shed's watch.

 ##### D21: Day 9 of travel
 - Bad breakfast